-Separation Between Management and Ownership
+Management and Ownership

 Management of a private company limited by shares is separate from its ownership.
-The responsibility for the management and operation generally lies with the board of directors.
-Directors may exercise all the powers of a private company limited by shares, except for any right reserved to the shareholders under the Companies Ordinance or the company's articles of association, for example, the right to:
+The board of directors is generally responsible for the management and operation of the company.
+Directors can exercise all the powers of a private company limited by shares, except for any right reserved to the shareholders under the Companies Ordinance or the company's articles of association, for example, the right to:

-- Alter the articles (section 88, Companies Ordinance). - Change the company name (section 107, Companies Ordinance).
+- Alter the articles of association (section 88, Companies Ordinance). - Change the company name (section 107, Companies Ordinance).

 There is no requirement for a director to also be a shareholder.
 A private company limited by shares should have at least one director who is a natural person (section 457, Companies Ordinance).
-An individual director can be of any nationality and need not be a resident of Hong Kong, but must be at least 18 years of age (section 459, Companies Ordinance).
+An individual director can be of any nationality and does not need to be a resident of Hong Kong, but must be at least 18 years of age (section 459, Companies Ordinance).